 - (a) Upon issuance of an Order of Determination finding that a record should be released or other action should be taken by an employee, official, department, agency, policy body or custodian of public records, the Sunshine Commission shall immediately order the person or entity to comply with the Order of Determination.
-If the person or entity fails to comply with any such Order within 5 business days after issuance, the Sunshine Commission may refer the matter to the San Francisco Ethics Commission, Board of Supervisors, District Attorney or the State Attorney General or other appropriate enforcement body who may take whatever measures they deem necessary to insure compliance with the Order of Determination. - (b) In the event that the If the COMMISSION issues an Order of Determination, the COMMISSION may require the governing entity to which the person or entity that has violated the Ordinance reports, to schedule at the governing entity's next regularly scheduled meeting the Order of Determination for its discussion and response. - (c) In the event that If the COMMISSION issues an Order of Determination, the COMMISSION may require the governing entity or department to which the person or entity that has violated the Ordinance reports, to post the Order of Determination prominently on the entity's or department's website for 60 days. - (d) (1) In the event the COMMISSION finds Upon finding a serious and willful violation of thise

-Ordinance, the COMMISSION by not less than a two-thirds vote of thethe voting members-entire body may appoint outside counsel to prosecute the violation(s) of the Ordinance by bringing an action in the Civil Courts to the extent permitted by the City Charter.
+If the person or entity fails to comply with any such Order within 5 business days, the Sunshine Commission may refer the matter to the San Francisco Ethics Commission, Board of Supervisors, District Attorney or the State Attorney General or other appropriate enforcement body who may take whatever measures they deem necessary to insure compliance with the Order of Determination. - (b) In the event that the If the COMMISSION issues Upon issuing an Order of Determination, the COMMISSION may require the governing entity to which the person or entity that has violated the Ordinance reports, to schedule at the governing entity's next regularly scheduled meeting the Order of Determination for its discussion and response. - (c) In the event that If the COMMISSION issues Upon issuing an Order of Determination, the COMMISSION may require the governing entity or department to which the person or entity that has violated the Ordinance reports, to post the Order of Determination prominently on the entity's or department's website for 60 days. - (d) (1) In the event the COMMISSION finds Upon finding a serious and willful violation of thise Ordinance, the COMMISSION by not less than a two-thirds vote of the the voting members entire body may appoint outside counsel to prosecute the violation(s) of the Ordinance by bringing an action in the Civil Courts to the extent permitted by the City Charter.

 - (2) The amount of expenditure for outside counsel to prosecute these cases shall be no more thannot exceed \$50,000 per fiscal year or such a greater amount if authorized by the Board of Supervisors ("litigation fund").
-The COMMISSION shall include it, its bylaws selection criteria and oversight of appointed counsel and expenditures. - (3) If attorney fees are recovered in litigation proceedings initiated under this provision, fees in the amount paid out of the litigation fund to outside counsel for the litigation shall be credited back into the litigation fund for use on future eases. - (e) The administrative remedies provided under this Ordinance shall in no way limit the availability of other administrative remedies provided to any person with respect to any officer or employee of any agency, executive office, Ddepartment or Ppolicy Bbody; nor shall the administrative remedy provided by this section in any way limit the availability of judicial remedies otherwise available to any person-requesting a public record. - (f) In any court proceeding pursuant to this Ordinance there shall be a presumption that a record information sought is disclosable or meeting is public, and the burden shall be upon the respondent to prove with specificity that they have fully complied with the request and/or that an exemption to disclosure applies. - (g) An Order of Determination shall be evidence of a violation of this Ordinance or other applicable state-open government law in any other administrative or judicial proceeding, and factual findings made during the hearing shall be reviewed for abuse of discretion.
+The COMMISSION shall include it its bylaws selection criteria and oversight of appointed counsel and expenditures. - (3) If attorney fees are recovered in litigation proceedings initiated under this provision, fees in the amount paid out of the litigation fund to outside counsel for the litigation shall be credited back into the litigation fund. - (e) The administrative remedies provided under this Ordinance shall in no way limit the availability of other administrative remedies provided to any person with respect to any officer or employee of any agency, executive office, Ddepartment or Ppolicy Bbody; nor shall the administrative remedy provided by this section in any way limit the availability of judicial remedies otherwise available to any person-requesting a public record.
+If a custodian of a public record refuses or fails to comply with the request of any person for inspection or copy of a public record or with an Order of Determination under this Ordinance, the Superior Court shall have jurisdiction to order compliance.
+13 - (f) In any court proceeding pursuant to this Ordinance there shall be a presumption that a record sought is disclosable, and the burden shall be upon the respondent to prove with specificity that they have fully complied with the request and/or that an exemption to disclosure applies. - (gf) An Order of Determination shall be evidence of a violation of this Ordinance or other applicable state open government law in any other administrative or judicial proceeding, and factual findings made during the hearing shall be reviewed for abuse of discretion.